Fixed points & Periodicity

 Chaotic behavior of low dimensional dynamical systems is affected by the position and the stability properties of the periodic orbits of a dynamical system.

 Finding unstable (or stable) periodic orbits of a discrete mapping analytically rapidly becomes impossible for higher orders of fixed points.
-Fortunately there is a numeric algorithm due to Schmelcher & Diakonos which allows such a computation.
-Notice that even though the algorithm can find stable fixed points, it is mainly aimed at unstable ones.
+Fortunately there are numerical algorithms that allow their detection.

 The functions periodicorbits and lambdamatrix implement the algorithm: